Bromley North Line: Services

 A shuttle service operates, known by the staff as "the popper".
 The service is two trains per hour in each direction.
-Public holidays and Sundays are not operated by the franchisee.
+This service increases to three trains per hour during morning peak time.
+There are no services on Sundays and public holidays on the branch line.

 Through services were originally operated from Bromley North to Holborn Viaduct, Victoria, Cannon Street and Charing Cross.
-These were cut to a peak-hours only service in 1976, and were then withdrawn completely in 1990.
+These were cut to a peak-hours only service in 1976, and were then withdrawn completely in 1990, except during engineering works.

 Trains

 Class 465 rolling stock primarily operates on this route.
 Until 2010 this was the only 'true branch', that is branch-only service, in Greater London for trains to be worked with a driver and a guard.
 Since 2010 this is now driver-only, as mirrors and monitors have been provided on the platforms to allow the driver to look back.

 Future proposals

 The Southeastern Main Line into central London is at full capacity.
 Service patterns have begun to entrench all longer distance service destinations as direct, many trains per hour, stations.
 Therefore, Southeastern consider that it is not economically justifiable to reinstate direct services from Bromley North into central London, and consequently all (non-contingency Bromley South backup) services must terminate at Grove Park for the foreseeable future.

 Various proposals have been put forward to convert the Bromley North Line to an alternative mode of transport to make better use of this isolated piece of rail infrastructure.
 In the 1980s, a plan to partially convert the line into a heritage railway using retired London Underground rolling stock was considered, but did not ultimately come to fruition.

 Transport for London have indicated that they are considering a number of possible options for connecting the Bromley North Line to one of the other public transport systems in London, including: